AdobeDocs/campaign-classic.en/help/platform/using/crm-ms-dynamics.md

    >
    >You can change the number of days, here `-days 365`, in the code sample for a longer certificate validity period.

+1. You will then need to encode it in base64.
+To do so, you can use the help of a Base64 encoder or use the command line `base64 -w0 private.key` for Linux.

 1. Click on the **Manifest** link to get the **Certificate key identifier (customKeyIdentifier)** and the **Key ID (keyId)**.

 ### Configure permissions {#config-permissions-microsoft}